 Broken Things and Delirium (the title track) keep on pounding right on forward, whereas the latter really shines.
 The lyrics talk a lot about killing, escaping, hate and such.
 Not bad in all and aligned to the theme after all.
 But after the 50-iest time of hearing the word kill, it starts to wear you out.

-What else?
-Well, Downfall really shines in two ways, first some story telling, followed by one of these subdued solos.
+Well, Downfall really shines in two ways.
+First some story telling, followed by one of these subdued solos.
 My Demons brings you a hint of a very dark power ballad.
 Well it isn’t one actually, but let me call it Delirium‘s attempt to have one.
 Kind of similar to what The Rasmus provided in the past, without growls of course.
-No discernible fillers on the album neither.
+You’ll find no discernible fillers on the album neither.
 This is no small feat on an album of a whopping 14 tracks of some 57 minutes of total airtime.